jtessler/studio-multiplayer-game/README.md

 ```

 This reference give you access to all of the Firebase database functions we
-learned about in class.
-You can learn more about this API in the [Firebase
+learned about in class. **Warning: this code snippet is writing to the remote
+Firebase database, NOT React state.** You can learn more about this API in the
-docs][firebase-db].
+[Firebase docs][firebase-db].

 #### Step 2.2: Listening for game data changes in the Firebase database

 Listening for game data changes is also easy!
 Extending from `GameComponent`
-gives us access to the following callback functions:
+gives us access to the following callback functions. **Warning: these functions
+are listening for changes to the Firebase database, NOT React state.**

 1. `onSessionDataChanged(data)`: Called whenever the session data stored at
    `/session/<id>/` changes.
 Passes said data as the argument.